AliSananS/todo-training-instructions/Fine tuning data.md

 Here is a breakdown of this example response.

 - todos (Array): This is the array that contains data for new todos or to modify existing ones
   - id (Integer): A unique identifier for each to-do item.
   - title (String): The title of the todo task.
   - description (String): A brief or short description of the task.
   - time (String): Time at which the task is scheduled.
 It is represented in the format "HH:MM/DD/MM/YYYY".
   - expires (String): The expiration time of the task, represented in the format "HH:MM/DD/MM/YYYY".
   - priority (String): The importance level of the task.
 Possible options are "low", "high" and "critical".
   - urgent (Boolean): A Boolean value ("true" or "false") indicating whether the task is urgent.
   - alertType (String): The type of notification set for the task.
 Possible options are “notification”, “alarm” and “silent”.
   - isCompleted (Boolean): A Boolean value indicating whether the task has been completed.
 - message (Object): The message is the message by AI assistant to me.
+  - type (String): This is the type of the message it can be a question or some info for me.
+  - message (String): This the message itself.